 How Do We Screen?

 While most of our competitors use ⅝” screens to remove debris, Soil Kings goes a step further.
-Taken directly from our own topsoil stockpile, we screen all of our loam with a ½” (or 12 mm) screen to ensure that we remove most debris, from clumps to rocks to roots, making our soil the mostly tightly screened in Calgary.
+Taken directly from our own topsoil stockpile, we screen all of our loam with a ½” (or 12 mm) screen to ensure that we remove most debris, from clumps to large rocks, making our soil the mostly tightly screened in Calgary.

 The reason it’s important to use screened soil in your garden is because its properties allow for things to grow.
 For example, take potatoes.
 If you’re growing potatoes in your garden and you want the texture of the outside to be soft and peelable, you have to grow them in such a way they only come in contact with soft soil.
-The problem with unscreened or rocky soil is, if your potato hits a rock then it can bend and start growing in the wrong direction, or not grow at all.
+The problem with unscreened soil is that if your potato hits some debris, it can bend and start growing in the wrong direction, or not grow at all.

 Browsing through our menu of soils will explain to you what each type is good for and can link you towards the type of nutrients you want for your summer garden.
 Order online or call us by phone to order your bulk soil today at 403-452-LOAM (5626).